 How to Lose Weight While Breastfeeding

 Pair this with an exercise routine (once okayed by your OBGYN and, when possible, pelvic floor PT) to maintain your lean body mass and keep tabs on how your supply is doing.
-Then, adjust calories as necessary to ensure you and baby are getting what you need.
+Then, adjust calories as necessary to ensure you and the baby are getting what you need.

-Other Factors that Impact Milk Supply
+Factors that Impact Milk Supply

 Keeping up your milk supply is a dance of give and take (literally).
 Much of breastfeeding works on a supply and demand basis, especially in the first 6-10 weeks of a baby's life.